LibraryCarpentry/lc-shell/setup.md

 >Bash is the default shell on most Linux distributions and macOS.
 >Windows users will need to install Git Bash to provide a UNIX-like environment.
 >
->- **Linux:** The default shell is usually Bash, but if your machine is set up differently you can run it by opening a terminal >and typing `bash`.
+>- **Linux:** The default shell is usually Bash, but if your machine is set up differently you can run it by opening a terminal and typing `bash`.
 There is no need to install anything.
 Look for Terminal in your applications to start the Bash shell.
->- **macOS:** Bash is the default shell in all versions of macOS prior to Catalina, you do not need to install anything.
-Open Terminal from >`/Applications/Utilities` or spotlight search to start the Bash shell. zsh is the default in Catalina.
+>- **macOS:** Open Terminal from >`/Applications/Utilities` or spotlight search.
+In all versions of macOS prior to Catalina, Bash is the default shell so you do not need to do anything further.
+In macOS Catalina onwards, the default shell is zsh, which is broadly similar but may behave differently from Bash in certain circumstances.
+To switch to Bash, enter the command `bash` in your terminal window.
 >- **Windows:** On Windows, CMD or PowerShell are normally available as the default shell environments.
 These use a syntax and set of applications unique to Windows systems and are incompatible with the more widely used UNIX utilities.
 However, a Bash shell can be installed on Windows to provide a UNIX-like environment.
 For this lesson we suggest using Git Bash, part of the >[Git for Windows](https://gitforwindows.org/) package:
 >    - Download the latest Git for Windows [installer](https://gitforwindows.org/).
 >    - Double click the `.exe` to run the installer (for example, `Git-2.13.3-64-bit.exe`) using the default settings.